manogna-tsth/genai-chaid-analysis/README.md

 Before building the models, the survey was checked to make sure the responses were reliable and meaningful.

-The constructs showed **acceptable to excellent reliability**, with Cronbach's Alpha values ranging approximately from **0.75 to 0.92**.
+The constructs showed **acceptable to excellent reliability**, supporting their use in the further analysis.

-The overall responses toward GenAI shopping assistants were also positive, with **Behavioural Intention recording the highest average score (4.22 out of 5).**
+The descriptive analysis also provided an overall understanding of how respondents viewed the different aspects of GenAI shopping assistants.